autocontracts/permissioned-blocks/whitepaper.md

 # Permissioned Blocks White Paper
 ## Introduction

-The Permissioned Blocks technology can be divided into two different uses for the privacy of blockchain content:
+The Permissioned Blocks technology can be divided into two categories for securing the privacy of blockchain content:
-- <b> Internal Smart Contract </b> - Permission to read smart contract data execute associated smart contract functions.
+- <b> Internal smart contract data</b> - Authorisation to read smart contract state information and execute associated smart contract functions.
-- <b> External Digital Content</b> - Permission to access digital content linked to a smart contract.
+- <b> External digital content</b> - Authorisation to access digital content that is linked to a smart contract, such as documents, music or video content.

 ## Permissioned Based File Sharing